DynamoDS/DynamoPrimer/09_Custom-Nodes/9-1_Introduction.md

 ![Custom Nodes Dialog](images/9-1/CustomNodes02.png)

 > Assign a name, description, and category in the Custom Node Properties dialog.
+1. **Name:** Percentage
+2. **Description**: Calculate the percentage of one value in relation to another.
+3. **Category:** Core.Math

 ![Custom Nodes Canvas](images/9-1/CustomNodes03.png)

 > This will open a canvas with a yellow background, indicating that you are working inside of a custom node.
-In this canvas you have access to all of the core Dynamo nodes, as well as the **Input** and **Output** nodes.
+In this canvas you have access to all of the core Dynamo nodes, as well as the **Input** and **Output** nodes, which can be found in *Core>Input*.

 ![Custom Nodes Canvas](images/9-1/CustomNodes04.png)

 > 1. **Inputs:** input nodes create input ports on the custom node.
 The syntax for an input node is *input name : datatype = default value(optional)*
 2. **Outputs:** Similar to inputs, these will create output ports on the custom node.

-You can save this custom node as a .dyf file and add it to your session under  *File > Import Library*.
+You can save this custom node as a .dyf file and it will automatically be added to your session.
+For future session, you can import the custom node using  *File > Import Library*.
 Once you have imported the custom node, you should see it in the category specified when the node was created.

 ![Add to Library](images/9-1/CustomNodes05.png)